oracle-livelabs/adb/shared/adb-ai-web-app/integrate-genai/integrate-genai.md

-# Integrate OCI GenAI Service
+# Integrate OCI Generative AI with Autonomous Database

 ## Introduction

+In the previous lab, you saw a snapshot of the creative responses that can be produced by LLMs.
+Let's now apply that creativity to your data.
+The first step is to integrate OCI Generative AI with Autonomous Database.

 You can use different large language models (LLM) with Autonomous Database.
-In this lab, you will enable the user **`MOVIESTREAM`** to use LLMs offered by the OCI Generative AI service.
+This lets you pick the best model for your use case.
+Select AI profiles encapsulate the connections to each model; you specify which profile to use when generating results.
+In this lab, you will enable the user **`MOVIESTREAM`** to use multiple LLMs offered by the OCI Generative AI service.

-You will navigate to the SQL Worksheet in order to run queries that will update permissions allowing users to make REST calls to OCI GenAI.
-The credentials are safely stored under a user profile.

 Estimated Time: 10 minutes.

 ### Objectives

 In this lab, you will:
-* Create policy to enable access to OCI GenAI
 * Enable use of Resource Principals for MOVIESTREAM user
-* Create an AI Profile for OCI GenAI
+* Create Select AI Profile for OCI GenAI
 * Test the AI profile

 ### Prerequisites
 - This lab requires the completion of **Lab 1: Set up Your Workshop Environment** in the **Contents** menu on the left.

-## Task 2: Enable the use of Resource Principals for the MOVIESTREAM user
+## Task 1: Enable the use of resource principals by the MOVIESTREAM user

 MOVIESTREAM user will connect to OCI Generative AI using resource principals (for more information, see [Use Resource Principal to Access Oracle Cloud Infrastructure Resources](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/resource-principal.html#GUID-E283804C-F266-4DFB-A9CF-B098A21E496A)).
+This means that the ADB resource needs access to OCI Generative AI.
+The OCI policy you created in the previous lab authorized that access.

 In ADB, enable the use of resource principals for the MOVIESTREAM user.

 1. From the **Console,** Open the **Navigation** menu and click **Oracle Database.** Under **Oracle Database,** click **Autonomous Database.**